rdeodoo/odoo-toolbox/team-lead/README.md

 ## Overestimate their time, underestimate yours

-Make it crystal clear that they are not wasting your time when they ask for your time.\
+Make it crystal clear that they are not wasting your time when they ask for it.\
 Make it clear that asking for your help/time is a **magic life hack** that turns 1 hour into 5 hours.
 You will "waste" 1 hour, but they will "gain" 5 hours worth of experience.
 It's _that_ magic!